Garland H. White: After the war

 White married a woman named Georgiana, probably in 1861.
 They had their first child, Anna, in 1862 while living in Canada.
 After the war, they had two more children, Jane in 1867 and Henry in 1869.
 After the war, White tried and failed to gain an appointment with the Freedmen's Bureau, and returned for a short time to Indiana and Ohio before moving to North Carolina.
 Georgiana died probably about the time White moved to North Carolina in 1872.
 Some time after Georgiana died, White remarried a woman named Sallie.
 Sallie was born in about 1860.
-In 1874, White ran for Congress with Democratic support in North Carolina's Black Second District against John Adams Hyman, but finished a distant third behind Hayman and Democrat George W. Blount.
-In 1876, Garland campaigned in support of Democrat Samuel J. Tilden for president against the eventual winner, Republican Rutherford B. Hayes.
+In 1874, White ran for Congress in North Carolina's Black Second District as an independent candidate against Republican John Adams Hyman, but finished a distant third behind Hayman and Democrat George W. Blount; local Republicans alleged his candidacy was promoted by the Democratic party to divide the Black vote.
+In 1876, White campaigned in support of Democrat Samuel J. Tilden for president against the eventual winner, Republican Rutherford B. Hayes.
 Around this time, White was a pastor at a church in Halifax, North Carolina, but he was dismissed by his congregation for his support of the Democrats before the end of the 1870s.
 When the Federal government withdrew from North Carolina in 1877, White's position as a supporter of the Democrats put him on the side of the party which would soon come to power in the state.
-At the same time, this put him at odds with most blacks in the area.
+At the same time, this put him at odds with most Blacks in the area.

 In 1882, White's health forced him to move to Wilmington, North Carolina, where he hoped to find relief.
 However, his health worsened and he moved back to the northern part of the state, settling in 1884 in Weldon, North Carolina, near to his former home in Halifax.
 He was bedridden for much of the time after September 1884, and in July 1885 applied to Washington for an invalid pension based on a respiratory illness contracted during the siege of Petersburg.
 His application took almost five years to process as he had not been hospitalized during active service.
-He moved to Washington DC, possibly to be closer to his attorney, in the spring of 1889.
+He moved to Washington, D.C., possibly to be closer to his attorney, in the spring of 1889.
 In June 1890, invalid pension laws for former soldiers no longer required the soldier's disability be due to injury or illness contracted on active duty and in early July, White was awarded a pension backdated to July 7, 1885.
 While in the capital, he worked as a messenger.
 His illness continued and he died July 5, 1894, and was buried at Arlington National Cemetery.